-As at 31 December 2020, the Company's reserves available for distribution to equity holders comprising share premium and retained earnings amounted to approximately SGD0.8 million (2019: SGD2.4 million) calculated in accordance with the Companies Law, Cap.
-22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands.
+As at 31 December 2022, the Company had no distributable reserves (2021: Nil) calculated in accordance with the Companies Law, Chapter 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands.

 PRINCIPAL RISKS AND UNCERTAINTIES

 All the risks relating to the Group's business have been set out in the in the section headed "Management Discussion and Analysis" of this annual report.